f4iteightiz/ellipse_iso_perimeter/README.md

 a) exact ellipse perimeter calculation based on infinite serial calculations or AGM/MAGM and
 b) ellipse perimeter calculation based on PEREL7 or PERE10 or others. by giving the differences in absolute and %.
-Dependencies: BPEREL, HP-IL (for outputs logging into printer/screen), new function "PEREL7" (or other tbd).
+Dependencies: BPEREL, HP-IL (for outputs logging into printer/screen), new function "PEREL7" (or others).

 SCFPER1: calculus of several points of a modified shortened cycloid with a curve f(t) curve replacing the Bohr Magneton electron Adjustment constant which is multiplied by 1000 in (t^ae*1000 change into t^f(t)) for use in the PEREL7 function.
 Based on the calculated points of this curve, a curve fitting was done and a good guess of a function was defined.
 See PEREL7.

+SCFPER2: calculus of several points of a modified shortened cycloid with a curve f(t) curve for calculating ellipse perimeter in a precise (approximnation) method.
+Dependencies: BPEREL, SOLVE from Sandmath.

 SCFPER3: calculus of several parameters of an elliptic approximation curve for diverse (b) factors of PEREL9 (see header in it).